patilvijay23/llm-erav5/README.md

 - Controllable reasoning at low, medium, high and ultra effort.
 - Native understanding and generation across Indic languages.

 ### Training token requirements

-120B param model means a minimum of 2.4T tokens as per Chinchilla scaling law.
+Using the Chinchilla compute-optimal heuristic of approximately 20 training tokens per parameter, a 120B dense model corresponds to a 2.4T-token reference point.
+This is not a minimum or a guarantee of optimal downstream performance; the proposed 3B token-extension ablation tests whether V5 remains data-limited at that point.
 The proposed token budget target in the ERAv5 sessions is 10T-30T range.
 Hence, the base-model training budget *can be* fixed at 24 trillion tokens, or approximately 200 training tokens per parameter.

 The course target of 10–30T tokens would be possible only if the scarce lanes could be filled without hiding extreme repetition or unverified generation.
 At 24T, even a 10% Indic-language lane would require 2.4T tokens.
 Sangraha reports roughly 251B total tokens, of which only about 64B are verified, while IndicCorpV2 is reported at roughly 21B tokens.
 After cross-source deduplication, licence filtering and V5 tokenisation, a 24T run would force several passes plus very large synthetic expansion before the model has demonstrated that those extra tokens are useful.

 Hence, I'm choosing a 2.4T budget total.
 A proxy budget ablation is allowed to reject this decision if models remain strongly data-limited at the 20-token-per-parameter point

 ### Token accounting

 | Budget component         | Tokens   | Purpose                                                                  |
 | ------------------------ | -------- | ------------------------------------------------------------------------ |